gamificalostudio/Tankerfield/docs/Víctor_contribution.md

 I added a VideoPlayer to display the Logo Intro at the beginning of the game.
 I used the [Personal Research](https://github.com/AxelAlavedra/Video-Player-Research) of my classmate [Axel Alavedra](https://github.com/AxelAlavedra), which was a great help and worked great.

 I made a little modification because there was a bug that printed a frame green just before reproducing the video.

+## Other

+I was in charge, with the leader [Jaume Montagut](https://github.com/JaumeMontagut), of all the presentations of the game.
 ﻿